devarshi-ap/kvikmynd/README.md

-# Tickets-RESTful-API
+# MoviesDB-RESTful-API
-A pragmatic restful api built with widely adopted standards &amp; practices for a sports tickets data model.
+A pragmatic restful api built with widely adopted standards &amp; practices for a MovieDB (IMDb) data model.